 Overview of the S-REITs Industry

-- 42 S-REITs and property trusts totalling a market capitalization of about S$90 billion, Singapore has the largest REIT market in Asia (ex-Japan) and is increasingly becoming a global REIT hub.
+- 42 S-REITs and property trusts with a total market capitalisation of S$101 billion (as at 28 February 2023).
+Singapore has the largest REIT market in Asia (ex-Japan) and is increasingly becoming a global REIT hub.

-- S-REITs are an important component of Singapore’s stock market and comprise 8% of the country’s market capitalisation.
+- S-REITs are an important component of Singapore’s stock market and comprise around 12% of the Singapore Exchange’s market capitalisation.

-- As of September 2018, over 75% of S-REITs and property trusts own properties outside Singapore across Asia Pacific, South Asia, Europe and USA.
-There are 15 S-REITs with real estate portfolios entirely composed of overseas assets.
+- Over 90% of S-REITs and property trusts (by both number and market capitalization) own properties outside Singapore across Asia Pacific, South Asia, Europe and USA.
+There are 17 S-REITs whose real estate portfolios comprise entirely of overseas properties.
+(Data as at 28 February 2023)

 - S-REITs that own Singapore real estate properties are required to distribute at least 90% of their specified taxable income (generally income derived from the Singapore real estate properties) to unitholders in order to qualify for tax transparency treatment.